 They comprise a wide range of specialties and subspecialties, including Obstetrics and Gynecology, Clinical Epidemiology, Emergency Medicine, Internal Medicine, Pediatrics, Anesthesiology and Perioperative Medicine, Physical Medicine and Rehabilitation, Pathology, Psychiatry, Otolaryngology, Microbiology & Immunology, Biomedical Genetics, Biostatistics & Computational Biology, Genetics, and Surgery.

-Each participant has been individually matched to one of our Senior Advisors to the Faculty Network.
+Each participant has been individually matched to one of our Senior Advisors to the Faculty Advisory Network.
 Advisors and advisees meet at an agreed-upon schedule (usually monthly) that best suits the particular needs of each advisee.
 Meetings typically last up to 60 minutes.

 Advisors are leveraging their experiences to provide external perspectives and support to advisees.
 They provide career advising to determine next professional and academic steps; connect advisees to sponsors in specific research arenas and for leadership opportunities; and offer confidential direction regarding work environment issues.
 Advice for managing contracts and dealing with imposter syndrome have proven especially helpful for advisees.